hetalang/heta-compiler/export-formats.md

 ## JSON

-Export to [JSON structure](https://www.json.org/) (array) storing the content of selected namespace.
+Export to [JSON structure](https://www.json.org/) (array) storing the content of whole platform or selected namespaces (see spaceFilter option).

 ### Properties